PhD Projects for Materials and Devices for Life Sciences

 For this Program of research, students are encouraged to propose their own projects as part of their application, which can then be developed in collaboration with their supervisor(s).

-The Nanopore Sensing and 3D Tissue Construction Program at EIT is focused on developing nanopore sensing and sequencing to transform clinical and personal diagnostics with powerful new devices that could be used at home or in point-of-care settings, and the scalable development of personalised therapeutics through the exploration of both synthetic tissue-like materials and living tissues prepared by three-dimensional printing.
+The Materials and Devices for Life Sciences Program at EIT is focused on developing nanopore sensing and sequencing to transform clinical and personal diagnostics with powerful new devices that could be used at home or in point-of-care settings, and the scalable development of personalised therapeutics through the exploration of both synthetic tissue-like materials and living tissues prepared by three-dimensional printing.

 The Program Lead at EIT is Professor Hagan Bayley, founder of Oxford Nanopore Technologies and the Professor of Chemical Biology at the University of Oxford.